Recognizing Prior Learning (RPL)

 - If you are currently enrolled in the class, you should continue to attend classes until your challenge or transfer credit has been granted.

-Students who believe they have successfully completed the equivalent of an NSCC course at another post-secondary institution may apply for a Transfer Credit.
+Students who believe they have successfully completed the equivalent of an NSCC course at another post-secondary institution may apply for a Transfer Credit (PDF 464KB).
 If NSCC agrees that the course is equivalent, a Transfer Credit is granted.
 Transfer credits will appear on your transcript as "CR", and will not be included in the honours calculation.

 When submitting your Transfer Credit Application, please ensure: